Proportional Selection in Networks: Theoretical Analysis

-It is straightforward to observe that Subgraph-Entitlement implies Component-Entitlement, and, in turn, Clique-Entitlement.
-Consequently, Subgraph-Entitlement is violated by \toprank, \absorbrank, and their variants.
-Our positive result for \mesrank and \meskatz is even more general, as it applies to all selection rules based on the Method of Equal Shares and any centrality measure that satisfies a basic consistency condition: the utility of a node $u$ from a node $v$ is non-zero if and only if $u$ transfers a fraction of its vote to $v$, at least indirectly.
+\mesrank \textit{and} \meskatz \textit{satisfy Group-Entitlement, and, as a byproduct, also Clique- and Subgraph-Entitlement.} This provides a solid proportionality guarantee: any sufficiently large group of nodes with substantial overlap in their successors is entitled to proportional representation in the outcome.

-\begin{samepage} \begin{theorem} Assume that a utility function $\mu_G$ satisfies $\mu_G(u, v) > 0$ if and only if there is a path from $u$ to $v$.
-Applying the Method of Equal Shares for such a utility function results in a rule satisfying Subgraph-Entitlement.
-In particular, \mesrank and \meskatz satisfy this property. \end{theorem} \end{samepage}
+We highlight that our positive axiomatic results are not specific to PageRank and Katz; they hold for any rule that combines the Method of Equal Shares with any measure of nodes' importance, as long as a basic consistency condition is met: the utility of a node $u$ from a node $v,$ as per the function $\mu$, is non-zero if and only if there exists a walk from $u$ to $v$, i.e., $u$ is connected to $v$, at least indirectly.